American Board of Trial Advocates

 Selected for inclusion in Northern California Super Lawyers 2008-2013

 Mr. Livaich’s practice concentrates in eminent domain and inverse condemnation.
 His practice includes real estate litigation matters, and general trial practice.
-He has been selected for inclusion in Northern California Super Lawyers in eminent domain from 2008-2013.
-He was also selected as the Best Lawyers 2014 “Lawyer of the Year” in Eminent Domain and Condemnation Law.
+He has been selected for inclusion in Northern California Super Lawyers in eminent domain from 2008-2017.
+He was also selected as the Best Lawyers 2014 “Lawyer of the Year” in Eminent Domain and Condemnation Law, and named Best Lawyers – Eminent Domain by Sacramento Magazine.

 Mr. Livaich’s clients are primarily property and business owners.
 He has done some work for condemning public agencies such as the City of Folsom.